Ryo-N7/Ryo-N7.github.io/_posts/2019-05-31-tokyoR-78-roundup.md

 Key takeaways:

--   Reduce overtime by using the `tidyverse` to clean data and automate a lot of the grunt work involved with cleaning and transforming marketing data.
+-   Reduce overtime by using the `tidyverse` to automate a lot of the grunt work involved with cleaning and transforming marketing data.
 -   Not have to open up extraordinarily large Excel files (as much as